All planning permission is granted with conditions attached.

-Planning conditions really are the small print of the building world.
-All planning permission is granted with conditions attached and it’s easy in the euphoria of the big headline to ignore the detail.
-When you’re buying a building plot with planning permission already in place, it is vital to read and understand those conditions — and to make sure that they are capable of being satisfied or discharged by you, within your remit.
+When you’re buying a building plot with planning permission already in place, it is essential that you read and understand those conditions — and to make sure that they are capable of being satisfied or discharged within your remit.

-Conditions usually focus on prior approval of external materials, landscaping and boundary schemes and other aspects of a project too detailed to be included in the planning application.
+Conditions typically focus on prior approval of external materials, landscaping and boundary schemes and other aspects of a project too detailed to be included in the planning application.

 Common Conditions for Planning Permission